 - Observe, analyze and evaluate.
 These three actions are the cornerstones of helping the estimation more exact through amassing experience and data gathering.

 What are the key factors to get to an efficient prioritization process?

-There are few steps that an organization has to take in order to move to a more efficient prioritization process.
-This involves taking more practical approach and letting emotions out by starting on a small scale, not raising high expectations and last but not least getting the support from an executive that will drive the change through in case there is resistance. focus on the business and try to get a few wins at the beginning.
+A few steps that an organization has to take to move to a more efficient prioritization process.
+This involves taking a more practical approach and letting emotions out by starting on a small scale, not raising high expectations and last but not least getting the support from an executive that will drive the change through in case there is resistance.
+Focus on the business and try to get a few wins at the beginning.
 No one trusts losers.